 The Moon signifies the instinct to accumulate substance, but Scorpio is the sign of elimination.
 It is hardly surprising, therefore, that Chaplin acquired homes, wives, children, and possessions, all of which tended to slide out of his grasp.
 Mars takes risks, but Taurus is stolidly conservative and fond of money.
 Thus, Chaplin was torn between his desire to speculate, and his natural aversion to taking chances.
 Max Eastman in his book Heroes I Have Known describes Chaplin's inner uncertainty as follows:

+And that hyperprudence, a kind of timorous canny clinging to what he's got, is the reason Charlie does not even enjoy his creative art to the full, or exploit his unparalleled chance to enjoy it.
+His studio is as still as a cemetery more than half the time.
+It is not because he lacks energy or invention or the funds to fill it with a riot of experimental miracles.
+He lacks freehearted abandon.
+A good shot of generosity and recklessness would make him one of the great comic poets of the world.
 According to the astrological “rule of three,” (meaning that a tendency must be indicated at least three ways before it is sure to work out), the third confirmation of Chaplin's liability to find himself caught between conflicting modes of self-expression and self-repression is the presence of Saturn in Leo.
 Leo rules pleasure and entertainment.
 Saturn shows how hard he labored to give pleasure to others — but it is also the planet of restriction.
 Chaplin's life was filled to the brim with what most people yearn for.
 Wealth, fame, creative play, and romance attended his footsteps but, until the twilight of his life, he could not stop long enough to make the most of any one of these gifts.
 Chaplin himself said to Lita many years after their estrangement:

 All I knew was that I was always afraid of people, afraid to be hurt.
 I couldn't ever quite believe that anyone could love me.
 I was sensitive about being a small man with an oversized head and such small hands and feet.
 I never understood women.
 I mistrusted them.
 When they got too close, I conquered them, but I couldn't love them for long because I was convinced they couldn't love me...
 I was simply determined to hold back from giving of myself.
 That was my pattern with you, and Mildred, and Paulette.
 If there were a God, I'd pray to Him not to let me repeat this dreary pattern with Oona.
 I protected myself by hurting you, by driving you to leave me.
+Not only does Lita's book carry a strong ring of truth, but her quoted statement expresses the misogynistic isolation of Chaplin's Saturn in Leo squaring both the Moon and Venus, the two planets which refer to women.
+Saturn limits and constricts Leo's spontaneity, hardening the walls of the ego into a defensively cautious self-consciousness.

 On one occasion, Chaplin and Max Eastman took a personality test administered by a mutual friend, Dr. Reitell.
 In Chaplin's result, the score on “introversion” was a figure so high that the doctor exclaimed with surprise, “You are not so far from being a recluse!
 Seclusion from the world with solitude seems to be your idea of heaven.”